-There is no specific legislative or regulatory framework for PPPs, which are typically only used for large-scale infrastructure projects.
+The government released a New Zealand PPP Framework document in November 2024.
+Since 2011, PPPs have been used in New Zealand for eight projects, including three correctional facilities, two state highways and three bundles of primary and secondary schools.
 Examples include the construction of the Wiri Prison (completed in 2015), and the development and construction of the Transmission Gully highway near Wellington (which opened on 30 March 2022).